msplival/lxcator/README.md

 # lxcator
-Small shell script(s) to help with lxc creation
+Small shell script(s) to help with lxc creation.